MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-ping-access-publishing-guide.md

 ### Enable PingAccess to use custom claims

-Enabling PingAccess to use custom claims is optional, but required if you expect the application to consume additional claims.
+Enabling PingAccess to use custom claims is optional, but required if you expect the application to consume more claims.

 When you will configure PingAccess in the following step, the Web Session you will create (Settings->Access->Web Sessions) must have **Request Profile** deselected and **Refresh User Attributes** set to **No**